Which Airlines Are the Most Pet Friendly? The Pet Travel Policies of 8 Popular Airlines · Kinship

 Related article

-Each flight is equipped with beds, toys, treats, and blankets — and there are no size or breed restrictions.
+Each flight is equipped with complimentary treats and water.
+And maybe most amazingly, there are no size or breed restrictions.
 The bad news?
-Bark Air currently only offers flights between New York and Los Angeles and New York and London — and they’re for a hefty price of $6000 to $8000…one way.
+Bark Air currently only offers flights to a handful of cities in the country — and prices are hefty.
 But hey, there’s no pet fee.

 Some final tips